BaSE in Brief.

 The specifications are:

-- Direct Groups: The groups receive direct support in legal issues; follow the 10 WFTO Fair Trade Principles, production management, packaging and shipments.
-The direct groups are Bhoberpara Mohila Hosto Shilpo (BH), Banchte Shekha Handicrafts (BSH), Khalishpur Group (KHC), Baniarchor Group (BA), Blue Sisters Group (BLU), Mashwar Pasha Group (MHP), Rampal Group (RAM).
+- Direct Groups: These groups receive direct support from BaSE in areas such as legal matters, adherence to the 10 WFTO Fair Trade Principles, production management, packaging, and shipments.
+The direct groups include; Bhoberpara Mohila Hosto Shilpo (BH), Banchte Shekha Handicrafts (BSH), Baniarchor Group (BA), Khalishpur Group (KHC), Rupsha Group (BLU), Mashwar Pasha Group (MHP), Rampal Group (RAM), Bonochaya Mohila Shomity (BC), Rajapur Group (RAJ).

 - Associate Groups: These groups have their own management structures and reflect in them a commitment to justice, fair employment, public accountability, progressive working practices, equal gender balance and abolition of child labour.
 The associates groups are Valerian Handicrafts (SH), Rishilpi Handicrafts (SAT), Charka Handicrafts (CH), Bonochaya Mohila Shomity (BC), Women Training Center (CHA).

-- Occasional Groups/Members: This category provides export facilities to mutual organisations.
-The occasional groups are ALX and Others.
+- Occasional Groups/Members: This category provides export facilities for mutual organizations.
+The occasional groups include: ALX and Others.

 ---|---|---|---|---|---|